 “A week later they call you and tell you that the financing didn’t go through because of your credit score and that … your payment is going to be much higher,” Mike says.
 “At this point, you have put mileage on the new car and your used car has already been sent off to auction.”

 In other words, your trade-in is already gone and the value of your new car has already dropped at least a thousand dollars because you’ve put miles on it.

 As a result, things get ugly.
 The remedy?
 Mike has some great advice:

 “If you choose to finance through the dealer, NEVER, EVER sign a blank piece of paper or take your new car and leave your trade-in,” he says, “until every single aspect of the financing is completely signed, sealed and delivered.”

-The Seventh Tactic: Rolling Your Old Loan Into Your New One
+7. Rolling Your Old Loan into the New One

 Let’s say you’re about to say yes to a new car, but you’re worried about the remaining balance on your previous car’s loan.

 You express your concern to the salesperson, who gives you a sympathetic nod, pauses for a moment, then tells you he or she thinks there’s a solution: “We’ll pay the remaining balance on your auto loan.”